Healthdirect Free Australian health advice you can count on.

 Endocarditis

-Endocarditis occurs when staph bacteria infect one of the valves inside the heart.
-It is a serious and life-threatening condition.
-It is more common in people who have problems with their heart valves, but it can happen to anyone.
+Endocarditis happens when staph bacteria infect one of the valves inside the heart.
+It’s serious and life-threatening.
+It’s more common in people who have problems with their heart valves, but it can happen to anyone.

-You may have endocarditis if you develop the symptoms below, either gradually over several weeks or quickly over a few days:
+You may have endocarditis if you develop the symptoms below:

 • a temperature accompanied by chills and night sweats